esp32-sleep-modes

 esp_sleep_pd_option_t option);

-Where esp_sleep_pd_domain_t can take the following values:
+Where esp_sleep_pd_domain_t can take these values:

 /**